New posts approved for Surrey schools service!

 - A mixed and varied caseload across settings and age groups

-- A team of students, therapists and assistants led by a Therapies Manager who is an SLT
+- Working within a team of students, therapists and assistants led by a Therapies Manager who is an SLT

 We are looking for therapists who: